n3-charts/line-chart/docs/usage.md

  - a function that returns something that doesn't cast to `false` make the chart display what you want in the tooltip.
 This particular behavior is explained below.

 #### Custom tooltip
 The function needs to take an array as sole arguments, which contains items.
-Each of this items contains the row (`{x, y0, y1}`) and the series (as you defined it in the options).
+Each of this items contains the row (`{x, y0, y1, raw}`). `x` is the internal `x` value at the current position and `y1` is the internal `y` value at the position `x` for a particular series. `raw` is an object containing the raw data point of your dataset.
+The series (as you defined it in the options).
 The function returned data _must_ possess the following structure :

 Name | Type | Description
 ---- | ---- | -------